niarenaw/niarenaw.github.io/src/content/blog/2025-10-28-quantum-counterfeit-coins.md

 ## Conclusion

-The counterfeit coin problem beautifully illustrates quantum speedup.
+The counterfeit coin problem illustrates quantum speedup cleanly.
 By recasting a classical search problem as an instance of Bernstein-Vazirani, we reduce the query complexity from logarithmic to constant.

-This isn't just a toy example - it demonstrates fundamental principles:

-1. **Superposition** lets us query all possible coin configurations simultaneously
-2. **Phase kickback** encodes the oracle's answer in quantum phases
-3. **Interference** (via Hadamard) extracts the hidden information
+The algorithm demonstrates fundamental principles: superposition lets us query all coin configurations at once, phase kickback encodes the oracle's answer in quantum phases, and interference via the final Hadamard extracts the hidden information.

 The speedup here is provable and unconditional - no complexity assumptions required.
 For anyone interested in quantum computing, the counterfeit coin problem is a clean example of quantum advantage in action.